Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 Step 4: Entering Assumptions

-Once you open the tool, you’ll be asked to complete a list of assumptions.
-These assumptions are extremely important to the income driven repayment calculator.
+Once you open the income drive repayment calculator, you’ll be asked to complete a list of assumptions.
+These assumptions are extremely important.

 The reason they are so important is that they have a big impact on your monthly payment and how much interest you defer.
-Both of these inputs have a tremendous impact on your estimated tax liability.
+This will impact the IDR payment calculator and the IDR tax bomb calculator.
+In fact, these inputs have a tremendous impact on your estimated tax liability.

 Your household size includes you, your spouse, and children.